Sifat-Ahmed/Pytorch-Binary-Classification/README.md

 model_name = "resnet18"             ## For this project ResNet18/ResNet34/ResNet50 models were trained
                                     ## There is no difference in inference, but ResNet18 is faster
                                     ## It gives 12++ fps on CPU
-                                    ## Any model available in torchvision.models can be trained by changing the parameter.
+                                    ## Any model available in torchvision.models can be trained by changing this parameter.
 ```
 ```